tuhuynh27/linkedin-hunter/GLINTS.md

 startScript(100);
 ```

-4. Then you paste the above code in to the editor, and press enter, that done
+4. Then you need to copy & paste the above code in to the editor (in console tab), and press enter, that done

 ![](https://i.imgur.com/xZ9yB5O.jpg)